 Herbal treatments abound for all sorts of ailments.
 One of the most common are the herbal remedies to treat worm infestations.
 Holistic breeders do not use commercial dewormers but would give dogs doses of garlic or pumpkin seeds (among other things — and especially effective during a full moon).

-Oftentimes, natural rearers will use various supplements much like people do.
+Oftentimes, natural rearers will use various supplements much as people do.
 Glucosamine is a popular supplement for humans suffering from arthritic conditions.
 Many holistic rearers will give this supplement to an aging dog that may have some issues with osteoarthritis.
 Multivitamins, too, are frequently added to a dog’s diet.
 Minerals like calcium can be given for dams to prevent eclampsia.
-The problem with these supplements is that the biology of dogs is not the same as humans and most of these supplements, if valid at all, are based on data designed for human, not canine biology.
+The problem with these supplements is that the biology of dogs is not the same as humans and most of these supplements, if valid at all, are based on data designed for human, not canine, biology.
 Some of these supplements can actually cause harm to a dog.

 Many people do not realize that supplements, homeopathic treatments, herbal medicines, and the like are not regulated by the Food and Drug Administration like prescription medicines, treatments and vaccinations.
 Conventional veterinary medicine like conventional medicine is regulated and the drugs and treatments must be thoroughly tested, safe and effective.
 There is no federal oversight that a bottle of supplement even contains what it purports to contain much less than it remedies a disease or promotes some aspect of health.
 Some laws that regulate truth in advertising or deceptive trade practices may fill this vacuum but, in general, these health food concoctions are caveat emptor.